In Defense Of Active Management

 1. Active management underperformed by 1.4%.
 About equal to their fees.

-3. DIY can attribute 3% of the underperformance to emotional drag
+3. DIY can attribute 3% of the underperformance to emotional drag.

-4. DIY emotional drag infects professional managers
+4. DIY emotional drag infects professional managers.

-5. Professional managers actual performance is probably about 1.5% above the benchmark after accounting for emotional drag.
-This compares very favorable to the DIY that underperforms by about 4% after elimination of emotional drag.
+5. Professional managers' actual performance is probably about 1.5% above the benchmark after accounting for emotional drag.
+This compares very favorably to the DIY that underperforms by about 4% after elimination of emotional drag.

 So, one more reasonable conclusion from all these studies is that active management, for all its flaws, posts returns about 5% above the DIY and these returns can be attributed to stock selection and risk management.

-Even if we look at it sensibly ... doesn't it make sense that professional investors, with more experience, knowledge, research capabilities and tools would be able to outperform an index, not to mention the DIY?
+Even if we look at it sensibly, doesn't it make sense that professional investors, with more experience, knowledge, research capabilities and tools would be able to outperform an index, not to mention the DIY?

 Addendum: The emotional drag and timing issues are theoretically eliminated in closed end funds.
 But they resurface in discounts and premiums.
 I leave it to the reader to do this research.